telerik/maui-docs/knowledge-base/changing-edit-mode-behavior-maui-raddatagrid.md

 ---
-title: Changing Edit Mode Behavior in RadDataGrid for MAUI
+title: Changing Edit Mode Behavior in DataGrid for MAUI
-description: Learn how to modify the edit mode behavior in RadDataGrid for MAUI to enter edit mode with a single click instead of double-clicking.
+description: Learn how to modify the edit mode behavior in RadDataGrid for MAUI to enter edit mode with a single click instead of a double-click.
 type: how-to
 page_title: Changing Edit Mode Behavior in RadDataGrid for MAUI
 slug: changing-edit-mode-behavior-maui-raddatagrid